Novels and short stories

 The shortlist for the 2018 Rogers Writer’s Trust award was announced on 26 September, with Land Mammals and Sea Creatures (somehow!) taking one of the five spots.
 Other finalists include Esi Edugyan, Rawi Hage, Kathy Page and Craig Davidson.
 I was camping in the Redwood National Forest in California with Brendan and Sulu, surrounded by […]

-Jen Neale is the author of the novel Land Mammals and Sea Creatures (ECW Press, 2018), and has short fiction published in magazines across Canada.
+Jen Neale is the author of the novel Land Mammals and Sea Creatures (ECW Press, 2018), which was a finalist for the Rogers Writer’s Trust Fiction Prize.
+Her short fiction has been published in magazines across Canada and the United States.
 In 2012, she was the winner of the Bronwen Wallace Award for Emerging Writers for her short story “The Elk-Headed Man”.

 While attending the MFA program at the University of British Columbia, she was an Executive Editor at PRISM international.
 As a writer and editor for Oxford University Press (China), she produces educational material for the Hong Kong market.

 Jen lives in Vancouver, BC, with her partner and her dog.
 She occasionally rides a bicycle, goes bowling and does stained glass.